 Reuters: Russian website disguised as media tried to influence US voters

-About Newsroom for American and European Based Citizens (NAEBC), which has been operating since June 2020, Reuters writes with reference to two sources familiar with the FBI's investigation into this resource.
+About Newsroom for American and European Based Citizens (NAEBC), which has been operating since June 2020, Reuters writes with reference to two sources familiar with the FBI's investigation into the resource.

 What is this site